ssprea/ssprea-nvidia-control/README.md

 Currently these features are known to not work on Windows:
   - Startup profile

-To run it, download the source code and build manually and run it as an administrator.
+To run it, download the source code and build manually, then add the snvctl CLI tool exe to the PATH environment variable.
+After that you can just run it as an administrator.

+NOTE: Windows is not the main target platform for this tool so features might be delayed and there might be many bugs.

 -------------------------